Muthaiga: History

 In 1901, John Dawson Ainsworth, the first sub-commissioner in charge, followed the railway to establish a new town at Mile 327, the name adopted by railway engineers for Nairobi.

 Ainsworth began to entice settlers to come to Nairobi.
 One of the earliest settlers who was lured by Ainsworth was Sandbach Baker.
 Baker, with his wife, Marie ‘Queenie’ Vera established Homestead Farm on the over 1600 acre that he was granted by Ainsworth.
 The farm supplied dairy to Nairobi.

 In 1903, Marie Vera Baker, who was in charge of Homestead Farm, leased 500 acre to other settlers, the first of whom was James Archibald Morrison.
 In 1912, due to Sandbach's failing health, the Bakers sold Morrison the whole of Muthaiga.
 At that time it measured 754 acre.
 It fetched £20 an acre then.
 The Bakers returned to England.
 Morrison then began to subdivide the land into 10 acre and 50 acre lots, put in roads and piped water.
 He was a pioneer real estate developer.

 The 1,600 acres that the Bakers were deeded in 1901 were part of the Karura Forest, an important cultural forest for the Kikuyu.
 The land was given to the Bakers, on condition that they supply dairy to Nairobi.

 One of the modern amenities established by Morrison, the first real estate developer, is Muthaiga Country Club, opened in 1914, which still exists today.
 The name 'Muthaiga' was coined by Ward, one of the co-owners of Henderson and Ward Architects, the group who designed the neighbourhood plan in 1912.
 The plot that the architect bought had an African greenheart tree, whose bark was used as medicine by the Kikuyu, so he named the neighbourhood after that tree.

 The house previously owned by the Bakers is now Gertrude’s Children’s Hospital.

 Notable residents

-Several prominent individuals have their residence in Muthaiga, including businessman Jimmy Wanjigi; the third president of Kenya, Mwai Kibaki; Ngina Kenyatta, wife of the first president of Kenya; and Kenyan businessman Manu Chandaria.
+Several prominent individuals have their residence in Muthaiga, including businessman Jimmy Wanjigi; the third president of Kenya, Mwai Kibaki; HRH.Ron.K.K, Renowned Businessman and Mega philanthropist; and Kenyan businessman Manu Chandaria.